olezim/writeups/tryhackme/pickle-rick/readme.md

 The directory also has a file called `clue.txt`, but the hint is not really useful.

 2. We still need two more flags.
 I assumed there will be one user flag, within the `/home` directory of a specfic user and the other one is going to be the root flag.
 For the user flag, we have to check what users are available.
 Simply running `ls /home` tells us that there is a user named rick and `ls /home/rick` shows that the second flag is within rick's home directory called `second ingredients`.
-We can get the flag with `cd /home/rick && less 'second ingredients'`
+We can get the flag with `cd /home/rick && less 'second ingredients'`.

 Output: X XXXXX XXXX